 Stuart Gilhooly SC qualified as a solicitor in 1995 and is a partner in H J Ward & Co, Solicitors.
 He practises mainly in the area of personal injuries and sports law.
 He was President of the Law Society of Ireland in 2017 and was President of the Dublin Solicitors Bar Association in 2011.
 He has chaired many of the Law Society’s committees, including those of Finance, Professional Indemnity Insurance, Education and Litigation.
 He is a board member of the Court Services, an arbitrator for the Court of Arbitration for Sport and was the Law Society nominee for the Personal Injuries Commission and the Administration of Civil Justice Review.
 He is a frequent contributor in the written and broadcast media in the area of Personal Injuries.
 He was appointed as a Senior Counsel in 2021.

-Member Services Team, Law Society of Ireland
+Michelle Nolan, Head of Member Services, Law Society of Ireland

 IMPORTANT